Case Study Noble Ave Stockton: Mortgage, Deferred Maintenance, Moving out of State, Sell My Stockton House Fast:

 [Related; “Who Buys Houses in Stockton?”

 I explained, that I understood what she wanted and needed to get done, I wasn’t sure based on the numbers that it would work.
 I explained that I needed a little more information about the house.
-We talked about the house (number of bedrooms and baths, garage, any conversions or additions, age of roof, etc) and I outlined what would need to happen in order to help her.
-In short, I made a commitment to her that I would take this to the next step to see what I could do over the next several days and I outlined it all.
+We talked about the house (number of bedrooms and baths, garage, any conversions or additions, the age of roof, etc) and I outlined what would need to happen in order to help her.
+In short, I made a commitment to her that I would take this to the next step quickly to see what I could do over the next several days and I outlined it all.